Why set up a company in Thailand | Corporate Structure

 and the graduates of universities here often have amazing design and development skills available at a fraction of the cost in the west.

 However, they sometimes lack the leadership abilities.
 Plus, there can be a language barrier between the Thai people and the western speaking counter-parties.
 However, this too is changing.
-Much younger Thai’s have a more outward perspective; something the older Thai’s refer to as the “ME generation”.
+Many younger Thais have a more outward perspective; something the older Thai’s refer to as the “ME generation”.

 There are Co-working spaces